bmkramer/ukb_project_oa_monitoring/README.md

 The SQL scripts in this repository, when run in the COKI Google Big Query environment as described above, generate intermediate tables in Google Big Query with the results of that particular query (bibliographic metadata, open access classfication, etc).
 The final SQL script combines all intermediate files by matching on DOIs.
 The resulting final dataset containing all variables can then be exported from Google Big Query as csv or JSON file.

-Scripts are annotated to explain the different parts of the code.
+Scripts are lightly annotated to explain the different parts of the code.

 ### Step 1 - combine CRIS data
 - [ukb_oa_monitoring_cris_import_schema](/src/json/ukb_oa_monitoring_cris_import_schema.json) - json schema used to import university-provided CRIS data into Google Big Query